contentauth/opensource.contentauth.org/docs/community.md

 ## C2PA Foundations video course

-For a series of educational videos, see [C2PA Foundations](http://learn.contentauthenticity.org/).
+For a series of educational videos, see [C2PA Foundations: A Course for Implementers](http://learn.contentauthenticity.org/).

 ## Discussions on Discord